”It is easier to raise strong children than to repair broken men” – Frederick Douglass

 *Some affirmative action was necessary at this time.

 Margaret Sanger – founder of Planned Parenthood and neo-eugenecist icon – passed away in 1966.
-Never forget that the Democratic party was the party of slavery, the KKK, Jim Crow, and from the 1960’s on, a lot of what I’ve written here.
-Of course, there’s been a lot of bipartisan work, but the belief that the Democratic party has been better for minorities is a huge lie.
+Never forget that the Democratic party was the party of slavery, the KKK, Jim Crow, and from the 1960’s onward, a lot of what I’ve written here.
+Of course, there’s been a lot of bipartisan work, but the belief that the Democratic party has been better for minorities is a big lie.

 So, you got increasing numbers of fatherless boys and girls.
 It does a lot in terms of rootedness.
 Fathers tend to give that structure and security that a good and balanced life needs.